 If you are looking for other places in Korea then you might like relaxing on Jeju Island.
 Here is my detailed Jeju Island Travel Itinerary which was recommended to me by my brother-in-law who is a Jeju local.

 If you’re coming to Busan then you will want to check out my detailed Busan Travel Itinerary which was created from my time living in Busan.
 During that time I had numerous visitors and therefore put together this article on the Best Areas to Stay in Busan.
+Not sure what to eat in Busan, then check out my 10 must eat restaurants in Busan.

 Additionally, if you have some extra time in Busan or are coming back to Korea and want some new places to explore, these Day Trips from Busan are an excellent choice.
 It includes a detailed Gyeongju Travel Itinerary which I used when my family came to visit.